Modern Skills Employers Expect in Early-Career CRE Roles

 Employers expect graduates to understand:

-• how buildings function
+• How buildings function

-• what systems require attention
+• Which systems require attention

-• the difference between preventive and reactive maintenance
+• The difference between preventive and reactive maintenance

-• who handles what within property teams
+• Roles and responsibilities within property teams

-• how operational decisions affect financial outcomes
+• How operational decisions affect financial outcomes

 Applied Financial Interpretation

-• interpret lease obligations
+• Interpret lease obligations

-• understand cost recovery
+• Understand cost recovery structures

-• recognize how operational choices impact NOI
+• Recognize how operational choices impact NOI

-• support budgeting and expense analysis
+• Support budgeting and expense analysis

-• communicate financial implications to stakeholders
+• Communicate financial implications to stakeholders

 Building Systems Awareness